Have you hit a weight loss plateau? Have you tried everything but that weight just keeps on coming back to find you?

 Step 4: Figure out if you’re eating too much fat

 If you’re trying to lose weight, your body should be partly relying on its own body fat for energy, If your dietary intake of fat is high, you may be preventing your body from relying on its body fat.

 How do you know if you’re consuming too much fat?
 The goal is to add enough fat (butter, oil, cream, etc) to your protein and vegetable sources at meals to ensure you’re not hungry between meals.
 However, fat is not a ‘free’ food, and calories still matter.

-- Assess how much fat you’re adding to your meals and beverages and try reducing the the amount.
-See if if has any effect on your weight, and make sure to note any changes in your hunger levels.
+- Assess how much fat you’re adding to your meals and beverages and try reducing the amount.
+See if it has any effect on your weight, and make sure to note any changes in your hunger levels.
 If you feel hungry, then you have probably reduced your fat intake too much.
 You’re looking for the level of fat intake where you’re not hungry, but your body is able to rely on its own body fat for energy.

-7 Steps Break A Weight Loss Plateau – 5: Reassess your alcohol intake
+Step 5: Reassess your alcohol intake

 - Switch to low carb alcohols—use this guide to low carb alcohols to identify which drinks you can have.